 Not applicable.

-Counts of statistical units
+Counts of statistical units.

+The reference date for population data is the end of the reference period (calendar year).
 The reference period for vital events data is the calendar year in which the events occurred.
+The reference period for migration flow data is the calendar year in which the migration occurred.

 6.1.
 Institutional Mandate - legal acts and other agreements